 VA Nebraska-Western Iowa Health Care System

-Please read the VA Nebraska-Western Iowa Health Care System Psychology Internship brochure for 2020-2021 applicants, which is linked to the right.
+Please read the VA Nebraska-Western Iowa Health Care System Doctoral Psychology Internship brochure for 2021-22 applicants, which is linked to the right.

 The Doctoral Internship in Clinical Psychology Program of the VA Nebraska-Western Iowa Healthcare System (NWI) is designated as “Accredited” by the APA Commission on Accreditation with our next site visit in 2021.
-See the APA webpages for more details or contact APA:
+See the APA webpages for more details:

 We offer a single unified internship with seven interns at three training sites.
-Different match numbers allow applicants to specify their interest in one, two or all three sites.
-In the unlikely event a fourth training site becomes available, we will announce this in Match News.
+Different match numbers allow applicants to specify their interest in one, or more, or all five of the training sites.

 Stipends and benefits are determined by the national VA Office of Academic Affiliations.
-See brochure for details.
-Training stipends will be $26,166, divided into 26 equal portions payable for each two-week pay period.
+Our latest information indicates that stipends will continue to be $26,166, divided into 26 equal portions payable for each two-week pay period.

 Thank you for your interest in the VA Nebraska-Western Iowa Health Care System Psychology Internship.
 We look forward to your application.

 Applicants who successfully match with the NWIHCS Psychology Internship through the National Matching Service must complete the forms below and follow the directions provided on the Psychology Intern Checklist.